 - Oxycodone hydrochloride extended-release tablets (generic version of OxyContin)

 Oxycodone is a semi-synthetic opioid derived from the poppy plant.
 It is combined with thebaine to produce chemical reactions that give it pain-relieving properties.
 Doctors prescribe this opioid drug for severe pain from cancer, surgery, injuries, and dental procedures.
-Because of oxycodone’s high potential for abuse and addiction, there is an effort in the medical community to only prescribe when non-opioid medications will not be effective.
+Due to oxycodone’s high potential for abuse and addiction, there is an effort in the medical community to only prescribe OxyContin when non-opioids are not effective.

 What Is Hydrocodone?